nexmo-community/vonage-workshop/content/SMS/send-sms/_index.md

 ### installing dependencies

-Open your terminal and run `npm install nexmo` to install the Nexmo js sdk.
+Open your terminal and run `npm install nexmo dotenv` to install the Nexmo js sdk.

 ### Writing the Code